 CLOSED: Hasenschaukel (Silbersackstraße 17), mixed, mostly young, artsy crowd, folk and Indie music, political discourse.

 See three dozen restaurant & cafe suggestions at our map & llistings section.

 Dance Party Nights

-Camp77, various locations, now-and-then gay Electro, House and R'n'B music on two floors, plus live performances.
+Camp77, various locations, now-and-then gay Electro, House and R'n'B music on two floors, sexy live performances.